Joel Osteen: Hurricane Harvey response

-During the immediate aftermath of Hurricane Harvey in August 2017, Osteen received significant criticism for not making Lakewood Church, a 606,000-square-foot, 16,000-seat former sports arena, available as an emergency shelter for those displaced by the storm.
+During the immediate aftermath of Hurricane Harvey in August 2017, Osteen was criticized for not making Lakewood Church, a 606,000-square-foot, 16,000-seat former sports arena, available as an emergency shelter for those displaced by the storm.
 On August 27, posts from the church and a Lakewood Church associate pastor's social media accounts stated that the church was "inaccessible due to severe flooding," and associate pastor John Gray posted further, "If WE could get there WE WOULD OPEN THE DOORS."
 Lakewood spokesperson Don Iloff later described floodwaters as one foot from spilling over the facility's floodgate and surging into the building.
 He also stated that pictures showing Lakewood free of flooding were taken on Monday, after the flood waters had lowered.

 Osteen disputed the claim that flood waters closed the church, saying "the church has been open from the beginning," and, "[w]e've always been open ...
 How this notion got started, that we're not a shelter and we're not taking people in is a false narrative."
 This contradicted his earlier statement that the church would open when other refugee centers were full.
 On the evening of August 28, it was announced by Lakewood that it would open at noon the next day as an available shelter to storm victims and emergency personnel, which it did.

 On August 15, 2018, less than a year after Harvey struck, the City of Houston and Mayor Sylvester Turner proclaimed a day in honor of the assistance of Lakewood and Osteen in rebuilding efforts across the Houston area.

 Other

-In 2011, Osteen and Lakewood Church were sued by the band The American Dollar for copyright infringement.
-A judge in 2012 ruled in favor of Osteen, but gave The American Dollar leave to amend the case.
+In 2011, Osteen and Lakewood Church were sued by the band the American Dollar for copyright infringement.
+A judge in 2012 ruled in favor of Osteen.